Stephen Sulzberger’s Blog

 asp.net: Handle comments in xml files

-It looks like asp.net doesn’t seamlessly handle xml comments when iterating through an XmlNodeList.
+A small point, but asp.net’s XmlDocument doesn’t seamlessly handle xml comments when iterating through sub elements of an XmlNodeList.
 It’d be nice if XmlDocument didn’t read comments in the first place (I’d venture to say that xml comments aren’t meant to be read by compiled code), but I suppose it might be useful on some occasions to have the Load() method return everything in an xml doc.

-Not a big deal, but remember to handle comments explicitly every time you load an editable data file using the XmlDocument object.
-Something like:
+Not a big deal, but remember to handle comments explicitly any time an editable data file is consumed using the XmlDocument object.

 XmlDocument xmlDoc = new XmlDocument();